-If a student has overlapping exam times, a work commitment that can not be changed, or is scheduled to write three exams in three consecutive writing times, an exam conflict should be reported to the Registrar's Office.
+If a student has overlapping exam times, a work commitment that can not be changed, or is scheduled to write three exams in three consecutive writing times, an Exam Conflict form should be submitted to the Registrar's Office.
 Documentation may be required.